cheil/IsoME.jl/README.md

 - Remove user input units/...
 - convergence test for mu*_ME
 - Write documentation / create package
-    * When creating a package a certain structure has to be obeyed
     * The documentation can be included to the package (.gitlab-ci.yml)
          + use "Documenter" packager
            --> minimal example https://gitlab.com/gitlab-examples/julia